oliprev/OP_COMP3000/README.md

 - **Secure Data Management** - stores and retrieves user data using a NoSQL (MongoDB) database with appropriate security measures - such as hashing and salting of user passwords before storage
 - **Profile Management** - users can view their profile information, update their password and delete their profile with instant effect if they desire
 - **Adhering to Agile & SDLC** - being built following Agile principles, as well as the SDLC
-- **Version Control** - regular, meaningful commits to my GitHub repository with clear documentation - GitHub actions was also used to showcase a working CI/CD pipeline, in which Seculearn is tested, built, and deployed
+- **Version Control** - regular, meaningful commits to my GitHub repository with clear documentation - GitHub actions was also used to showcase a working CI/CD pipeline, in which SecuLearn is tested, built, and deployed

 ## **Running the Project**

-There are two options when it comes to running the project - you can either access the deployed version at **https://seculearn.org.uk** which shows evidence of my fully working pipeline (you can contact me to whitelist your IP address, as it is only available to me).
+There are two options when it comes to running the project - you can either access the deployed version at **https://SecuLearn.org.uk** which shows evidence of my fully working pipeline (you can contact me to whitelist your IP address, as it is only available to me).

 Alternatively, you can follow the steps below: